|

 What ethnicity are Turkish people?

 They are the Turkic ethnic group.
-Turks (Turkish people) actually make up the world’s largest Turkic ethic group.
+Turks make up the world’s largest Turkic ethnic group.
 They speak Turkish though there are a variety of dialects.

 Many people consider Turkey to be both geographically and culturally diverse.